Blog posts mentioning Bob Hope

 Bob Hope Biography

-Bob Hope was a triple-threat superstar of radio, film and television during the 1940s and 1950s.
+Bob Hope was a triple-threat superstar of radio, film and television from the 1930s through the 1990s, though his greatest popularity was the 1940s and 1950s.
 Primarily a comedian, Hope also acted, sang and danced a little, hosted his own radio and television shows, and carried on a famous comic feud with his friend and fellow star, crooner Bing Crosby.
-Hope spent much of World War II travelling the world to entertain Allied troops, a service he also performed with gusto during later wars in Korea, Vietnam, and the Middle East; his entertain-the-troops tours became one of his enduring signatures.
-Though his superstar years ended in the 1960s, Hope continued to make appearances well into the 1990s.
+Bob Hope spent much of World War II travelling the world to entertain Allied troops, a service he also performed with gusto during later wars in Korea, Vietnam, and the Middle East; his entertain-the-troops tours became one of his enduring signatures.
+Though his superstar years ended in the 1960s, Bob Hope continued to make appearances well into the 1990s.
 In May of 2003 he celebrated his 100th birthday with a typical wisecrack: "I'm so old they've cancelled my blood type."
 He died a few months later, in July 2003.

-Hope never won an Oscar for a film performance, but received five honorary Academy Awards for his contributions to the motion picture industry...
+Bob Hope never won an Oscar for a film performance, but received five honorary Academy Awards for his contributions to the motion picture industry...
 He was a frequent host of the annual Academy Award ceremonies...
-Hope's love of golf was famous, and his annual golf tournament, the Bob Hope Desert Classic, became a regular stop on the PGA Tour...
+Bob Hope's love of golf was famous, and his annual golf tournament, the Bob Hope Desert Classic, became a regular stop on the PGA Tour...
 Hope was born in England but was raised in Cleveland, Ohio after his family moved there when Hope was four years old...
-Hope married Dolores Reade in 1934, and they remained married until his death in 2003; the couple adopted four children: Linda, Anthony, Honora (called Nora), and William Kelly...
-"Thanks For the Memory" was Hope's theme song; the tune came from his first feature film, The Big Broadcast of 1938.
+Bob Hope married Dolores Reade in 1934, and they remained married until his death in 2003; the couple adopted four children: Linda, Anthony, Honora (called Nora), and William Kelly...
+Bob Hope's theme song was "Thanks For the Memory"; the tune came from his first feature film, The Big Broadcast of 1938.